mccanne/sharkfest/README.md

 ## Zed Format Family

-## How'd we Get Here?

-There were lots of blind alleys and restarts.

-Along the way,
-I felt just like [Crockford who famously said:](https://www.youtube.com/watch?v=-C-JoyNuQJs)

-> "I discovered JSON.
-I do not claimed to have invented it."

 Same for me, I felt like I discovered the Zed model and how the format families all elegantly fit together:
 * ZSON - human readable like JSON (what I've been showing here)
 * ZNG - performant, binary, compressed row-based format
 * ZST - performant, binary, compressed column-based format

 register type Foo with the a schema registry get back a global ID.
 Encode semi-structured into an efficient binary format and Bar-encoding tag it with ID.
 Receiver fetches the Schema from the registry (and caches the binding) and decodes the Bar-encoding back to a Foo.